EndPointCorp/end-point-blog/2019/01/09/liquid-galaxy-at-instituto-moreira-salles.html.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/yZpTpdq-j14" frameborder="0" allow="encrypted-media; picture-in-picture" allowfullscreen></iframe>

-The head of VISGRAF, professor [Luiz Velho](https://en.wikipedia.org/wiki/Luiz_Velho), views the partnership as a way of empowering Brazilian culture.
+The head of VISGRAF, [Professor Luiz Velho](https://en.wikipedia.org/wiki/Luiz_Velho), views the partnership as a way of empowering Brazilian culture.
 “The IMS collection is invaluable, and we can do unprecedented things with it,” he said in a press release.
 Researchers from IMPA are working to geolocate the photos, analyze them with computer vision, improve their resolution, and enable immersive engagement with them on the Liquid Galaxy.

 Professor Velho has co-authored an interesting [working paper](https://www.visgraf.impa.br/ims/pdf/LG-technicalReport.pdf) with [Julia Giannella](https://juliagiannella.com/) of IMPA discussing how IMPA and IMS can take advantage of the Liquid Galaxy.
 The paper goes into detail on how our Content Management System (CMS) can enable curators and researchers to present the IMS’ collection in novel ways.
 It also describes the physical setup of the Liquid Galaxy at IMS, and discusses how applications enabled for the Liquid Galaxy, like Panotour and Sketchfab, will contribute to the partnership’s work.